 The final fall 2020 enrollment estimates from the National Student Clearinghouse Research Center reported fall undergraduate enrollment dropped 3.6% compared to 2019 with steep declines in enrollment at community colleges, which saw a decrease of 10.1%, and freshman enrollment, which dropped 13.1% nationally and 21% at community colleges.

 The pandemic upended higher education budgets, which have been tenuous from the start.
 Most institutions have variable revenue streams that fluctuate every year but a fixed cost basis that does not.

 Tuition and fees tend to contribute slightly north of 20% of total revenue at public, four-year institutions, and slightly more than 30% of total revenues at private nonprofits, per data from the Integrated Postsecondary Education Data System.

 The other 70% to 80% comes from auxiliary revenues (e.g. room & board), government grants and contracts, investment and endowment returns, gifts, and state and federal appropriations.
 COVID has devastated these additional revenue streams, which are volatile in the best of circumstances, and it’s no longer viable to increase tuition and fees.
 (University Business, February 2021)

 Technology provides ways to help cut corners for the budget

-Since its launch, the REUApp has been very well received as it continues to add more features.
+Since its launch, Sanmita Admissions has been very well received as it continues to add more features.
 The ease of use, no need for IT, no software to download nor licensing fees or contracts makes this application the only real automated option.
 Automation vs manual processes = savings.